sitjart/ds-handbook-test/pages/maturity-model/legal/legal-gdpr.md

 ---

 ## What this indicator measures
-This indicator assesses the level of GDPR and data protection compliance, the implementation of roles and compliance systems within the organisation.
+This indicator assesses the availability and use of standardised frameworks, templates, and procedures for legal tasks within the Organisation or Node.
+It considers whether legal processes are in place at project initiation, how consistently they are supported, and how prepared staff are required to apply them.
+Maturity reflects the organisation’s or Node’s ability to handle legal issues proactively through dedicated personnel and well-maintained resources.

 ### Special cases
 In some instances, legal services are outsourced or bought in.
 In this case, the maturity levels are not scored as 1; they can either be evaluated on the level of the umbrella organisation or marked ‘not applicable’.